Discounted

 Meals Provided: Breakfast

-Day 3 - Bike to the Mekong Delta then boat trip to islands
+Day 3 - Bike to the Mekong Delta and take a boat trip to the islands

 Accommodation: